for owner builders and contractors

 Here’s Why You Should Attend

-Because this is the first and still the only 3 day Dome School that takes you out of the lecture hall, puts you into the workshop, and onto our Dome School Dome, giving you hands-on construction site experience.
+This is the first and still, the only 3 day Dome School that takes you out of the lecture hall, puts you into the workshop, and onto our Dome School Dome, giving you hands-on construction site experience.

 Our dome school agenda may vary from school to school.
 Below is a general program of what we do in dome school.
 Bring your questions to the experts and share your dreams with other novice builders.
 You’ll save time, money and future frustration on your dream dome.